farhi/matlab-mastrostack/README.md

     % load more images
    load(ma,'*.JPG');

     % stack.
-The first 'light' image will be used as Reference for stacking stack(ma);
+The sharpest 'light' image will be used as Reference for stacking align(ma);
+    stack(ma);
 ```